zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 Identifying Information
 -----------------------

-Data is stored unencrypted in a local sqlite database.
-It is best that you     take care of encryption yourself, such as by using ecryptfs home directories or LUKS encrypted devices on Linux.
-For Android we plan on implementing `SQLCipher <https://guardianproject.info/code/sqlcipher/>`_ in the near future.
+Messages are stored on Android in an encrypted `SQLCipher <https://guardianproject.info/code/sqlcipher/>`_ database; received attachments are currently stored unencrypted.
+On Linux and Windows you will need to use local forms of encryption such as by using ecryptfs home directories or LUKS encrypted devices on Linux or TrueCrypt volumes on Windows.

+..
 Data is sent over Bluetooth_ without any transport layer encryption.
 This is something we plan on implementing in the future.

+..
 Data is sent over link-local wifi using zeroconf for service discovery without  any transport layer encryption.
 This is something we plan on implementing in   the future.

 While we do not save any identifying information, it is possible that you may inadvertently identify yourself through something you write or share using Fluid Nexus.
 Please take this into account when using the software.
 On Android, we suggest the use of `ObscuraCam <https://guardianproject.info/apps/securecam/>`_ to anonymize any photos that you decide to share.